-Eligibility decisions for subject-specific advanced differentiation and part-time services are made by a committee at the local school, and screening is ongoing throughout the school year.
-To refer for subject-specific advanced differentiation and part-time services, submit the AAP School-Based Referral Form to the AART at the local school.
+Eligibility decisions for Subject-Specific and Part-Time services are made by a committee at the local school, and screening is ongoing throughout the school year.
+To refer for Subject-Specific and Part-Time AAP services, submit the AAP School-Based Referral Form to the AART at the local school.

-Eligibility decisions for full-time services are made by the countywide central selection committee.
+Eligibility decisions for Full-Time AAPservices are made by the countywide central screening committee.

-Screening for full-time services occurs during specific screening cycles:
+Screening for Full-Time services occurs during specific screening cycles:

-- Fall screening is available for students who are new to FCPS since January. - The fall screening referral window is from the first day of school October 15. - Spring screening is available for any Grade 2-7 FCPS-enrolled student. - The spring screening referral window is from the first day of school December 15.
+- Fall screening is available for students who are new to FCPS since January. - o The fall screening referral window is from the first day of school October 15. - Spring screening is available for any Grade 2-7 FCPS-enrolled student. - The spring screening referral window is from the first day of school December 15.

 Please do not wait for test scores before submitting a referral for your student in Grades 2-7.
-Referrals submitted after the full-time services referral windows noted above will not be accepted.
+Referrals submitted after the Full-Time services referral windows noted above will not be accepted.